Skip to content

 Pumpkin pie – A pumpkin pie stain takes a little extra work since it’s made up of a combination of various foods.
 Lift and blot using cold water and a white cloth, then treat the area with an enzyme-based stain remover.
 Let the stain dissolve for around 10 minutes before washing.

 Coffee, tea or soda - Blot up excess liquid.
 Treat with a combination of warm water, dishwashing detergent and white vinegar, then rinse the stained area with warm water.
-Having a tannin stain remover solution on hand will assure removal of any beverage stain on clothing, carpets or countertops.
+Having a stain remover solution on hand will assure removal of any beverage stain on clothing, carpets or countertops.

 Red wine – Depending on where the stain happens, start by blotting up the excess wine with a damp, plain white cloth or towel, then sprinkle the stain with table salt to help absorb the stain.
 If the stain is on clothing, flush it with cold water and use a stain remover specifically for food proteins.